Marco Rossi (ice hockey): Playing career

+Minnesota Wild

 Rossi started the 2021–22 season with Minnesota's minor league affiliate, the Iowa Wild of the American Hockey League (AHL).
 After playing 21 games in the AHL, where he scored 23 points, Rossi was recalled to Minnesota in January 2022, and made his NHL debut on 6 January 2022, against the Boston Bruins.
 He played two games in the NHL before returning to Iowa.

 On 22 August 2025, Rossi, a restricted free agent, signed a three-year contract with the Wild.

+Vancouver Canucks

+On 12 December 2025, Rossi was traded to the Vancouver Canucks along with Liam Öhgren, Zeev Buium, and a 2026 first-round draft pick, in exchange for Quinn Hughes.

 International play

 The first International Ice Hockey Federation (IIHF) tournament Rossi played at was the 2017 World U18 Championship Division IB, the third tier of the tournament.
 He recorded eight points in five games, leading the Austria under-18 team in scoring and playing third overall.
 Rossi subsequently played at the 2018 World Junior Championship IA, the second tier at that level.
 With five points in five games he led the Austria junior team and finished tied for fifth overall.
 He returned to the under-18 level for the 2018 Division IB tournament, recording seven points in five games to place second for Austria and tied for fourth overall.

 Rossi served as Austria's captain during the 2021 World Junior Championships.
 He went scoreless in four games, as Austria only scored one goal, losing all four games.